astronomer/templates/dbt-on-astro/README.md

 Your Astro project contains the following files and folders:

 - dags: This folder contains the Python files for your Airflow DAGs.
-This directory includes one example DAG:
+This project includes one example DAG:
   - `dbt_cosmos_dag.py`: This DAG sets up [Cosmos](https://github.com/astronomer/astronomer-cosmos), allowing files in the /dbt directory to transform into Airflow tasks and taskgroups.
 - dbt/jaffle_shop: This folder contains the dbt project [jaffle_shop](https://github.com/dbt-labs/jaffle_shop_duckdb), a fictional ecommerce store.
 Use this as a starting point to learn how dbt and Airflow work together!
 - Dockerfile: This file contains a versioned Astro Runtime Docker image that provides a differentiated Airflow experience.
 If you want to execute other commands or overrides at runtime, specify them here.